 What to See in the October Garden

-- Trees and shrubs take a starring role, from the orange of sugar maples to the brilliant red of the chokeberries.
+- Trees and shrubs begin to show their fall colors, from the orange of sugar maples to the brilliant red of the chokeberries.

 - Grasses finish taking on their fall color.
 Seedheads and stems in buffs, reds, and pinks lend texture and movement to the yard in fall.